 Our corporate worship is rooted and grounded in scripture, and shaped by the Reformed tradition.
 But it is also fed and enriched by many sources, such as the Iona Community, the Taize community, the practices of the early church, and the worship of the world church.

 Those who worship with us will make many kinds of music – with organ, with piano, with bells and trumpet, with flute and clarinet and drums.
-Alongside the Bibles in the pews are two hymnbooks, the main sources of our corporate songs – the Presbyterian hymnbook, and the supplemental hymnbook, Lift Up Your Hearts.
+Alongside the Bibles in the pews are two hymnbooks, the main sources of our corporate songs – the Glory to God hymnbook, and the supplemental hymnbook, Sing the Faith.
 In addition, the church uses its OneLicense to draw on other sources for hymns and spiritual songs.

 On Sunday mornings, the Service for the Lord’s Day begins at 10:30, from September to mid-June, and at 9:30 from mid-June through Labor Day.
 On the first Sunday of the month, we celebrate the Lord’s Supper.
 The sacrament is also celebrated at occasional services throughout the year.
 Evening worship includes Christmas Eve, Ash Wednesday, Maundy Thursday, advent and Lenten Services for Wholeness, and occasional services shaped in the pattern of retreat or contemplative worship.